-Master of Science in Leadership Admission Requirements
+Master of Science in Leadership/Master of Science in Leadership - Ministry Concentration Admission Requirements

 - A bachelor's degree from a regionally-accredited college or university and an official transcript from the institution granting your baccalaureate degree and official transcripts of all graduate level work, if any. - Proficiency in the English language, as demonstrated by at least two years of successful academic work at the college or university level in the United States or by a score of 550 or higher on the Test of English as a Foreign Language (TOEFL). - A professional resume which demonstrates a minimum of two years of significant full-time work experience.
-Full-time military service will be considered in lieu of other work experience. - Demonstration of ability to perform graduate level work as exhibited by one of the following: - At least 2.5 (on a 4.0 scale) in the last sixty hours of undergraduate study. - Those with 9 credit hours of master level courses in a comparable discipline, a 3.0 GPA or higher in each course, from a regionally accredited institution can be considered in lieu of undergraduate GPA.
+Full-time military service will be considered in lieu of other work experience. - Demonstration of ability to perform graduate level work as exhibited by one of the following: - At least 2.5 (on a 4.0 scale) in the last sixty hours of undergraduate study.

+• Those with 9 credit hours of master level courses in a comparable discipline, a 3.0 GPA or higher in each course, from a regionally accredited institution can be considered in lieu of undergraduate GPA.

-Applicants who do not meet the regular admission requirements, but show the potential for success in the M.S.L. program, may be admitted conditionally based on the following criteria:
+Applicants who do not meet the regular admission requirements, but show the potential for success in the M.S.L. program, may be admitted using the following criteria:

-- The following students must appeal to the Graduate Council in order to be considered for conditional admission to the M.S.L. program: - Students whose undergraduate grade point average is below 2.5. - The student may be asked to submit an essay or recommendations for review by the program committee.
+- Students whose undergraduate grade point average is below 2.5. - The student may be asked to submit an essay or recommendations for review by the program committee.